Table of Contents

 In Syria, these gifts are delivered by a camel, which according to local folklore, is the youngest camel of the Three Kings in the Bible.
-Thus, kids would fill their shoes with hay then leave them by their doorsteps, with the hopes that the camel will drop by to eat then leave a gift behind in exchange.
+Thus, kids would fill their shoes with hay and then leave them by their doorsteps, with the hopes that the camel will drop by to eat and then leave a gift behind in exchange.

 8. Little Candles’ Day in Colombia